Ian-Blanshard/MP3-Climbing-Log/README.md

 #### The font used for the site

 The font Kanit from [Google fonts](https://fonts.google.com/) is used for the site, with sans-serif set as a back-up if it can't be loaded.
-This font is used in a variety of weights accross the site, it is clear for users to read and the titles are easily read against the background image
+This font is used in a variety of weights across the site, it is clear for users to read and the titles are easily read against the background image.

 <br>